HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/run_logs.md

 -   **Additional comments**

-    The traces are easier to evaluate while HCL Portal usage is low.
+    The traces are easier to evaluate while HCL WebEngine usage is low.

     **Important:** Enabling this logger creates large log files.

 ## Authentication

+-   **When to use**

+    Enable this tracer if you want to debug login, logout, and impersonation issues.

--   **Trace String**
+-   **Trace string**

     ```
     com.ibm.wps.services.puma.*=all: